 The work, published in the journal PLOS Pathogens, dedicated to the bacterium Staphylococcus aureus, which is half of humanity.
-She has the ability to infect almost the whole body.
+She has the ability to infect almost all of the body.
 The pathogenic form it is called Staphylococcus aureus resistant to methicillin (MRSA).

 The body uses different methods to fight bacteria, including Staphylococcus aureus.
-"The immune system kills the germs that cause infection - said Professor of Microbiology Thomas Kehl-Fie, who led the research with Kevin Waldron of the University of Newcastle -.
-However, pathogens have developed ways to subvert the immune response."
+"The immune system kills the germs that cause infection - said Professor of Microbiology Thomas Kehl-Fie, who led the research with Kevin Waldron of the University of Newcastle. - But pathogens have developed ways to subvert the immune response. "

 Staphylococcus aureus can overcome one of the main defenses, blocking obtain nutrients.
 Especially it relates to a bacterial enzyme superoxide dismutase (SOD).
 Unlike other closely related species in Staphylococcus aureus, two SOD enzyme.
 The team of scientists has discovered that the second SOD increases its ability to resist against the immune system that causes the disease.